Tristan885/postal-iii-mdl-doc/README.md

 So far, only the unique bolton was figured out to work for second argument.
 Unique skin ID and bodygroup model has not been figured out yet with the exception of adding a # at the start of a skin definition inside [$texturegroup](https://developer.valvesoftware.com/wiki/texturegroup) then any name written after it to possibly define a unique name or ID for a skin.
 See the small example below. **It is an addition from Postal III to $texturegroup QC command.**

-The data from this might then be used in `model_templates.txt` file found in `p3\scripts` in both the "PREFABS" and "TEMPLATES" sections in the file.

 ```C++
 $texturegroup "skinfamilies"
 {